Testing Degree Corrections in Stochastic Block Models: Properties of linear combination of Binomial random variables

 \subsection{Moderate Deviation properties}

 Moderate deviation and local CLT type properties of linear combinations of independent Binomial random variables form a cornerstone of our analysis.
 We note that while these results are conceptually straight-forward, the proofs are often involved due to the discrete structure of the random variables involved.
+We defer the proofs to the Supplement \citep{ms2019}.